What are the effects of hunger?

 One out of six children – roughly 100 million – in developing countries is underweight.
 Poor nutrition causes nearly half 45% of deaths in children under five – 3.1 million children each year.
 WFP

 Without proper foods (with the right balance of vitamins and minerals) the brain is not able to develop properly.
 Hunger also makes it difficult to concentrate on anything, especially for children.
 Children suffer from this most and are unable to stay in school.
 Hunger also keeps children away from school, as they have to walk for miles to do some farm work to make a living with their families.

 66 million primary school-age children attend classes hungry across the developing world, with 23 million in Africa alone.
 WFP

-Young adults who are able to migrate to nearby towns and cities end up in slums or run down communities, as they cannot afford the high living standards in the cities.
-Their low education level also makes them unsuitable for many good paying city jobs.
-Many of them end up doing drugs, robbery, prostitution and other crimes to make a living.
+Young adults who can migrate to nearby towns and cities end up in slums or run down communities, as they cannot afford the high living standards in the cities.
+Their low education level also makes them unsuitable for many good-paying city jobs.
+Many of them end up doing drugs, robbery, prostitution, and other crimes to make a living.

 Did you know?

 Good nutrition early in life is also essential for children to attain their developmental potential; however, poor nutrition often coincides with other developmental risks, in particular, inadequate stimulation during early childhood.